 - The falafel mix can be made 24 hours in advance.
 If pre-making the mix to fry later, add the baking powder only when you are ready to fry.

-Buckwheat flour can be subbed with plain flour.
+Buckwheat flour can be subbed with plain flour or chickpea flour.

 Make sure that the oil is not too hot.
 Oil temperatures can be adjusted constantly while frying.
 The rule of thumb is to ensure that the heat is hot enough to fry slowly and evenly.
 This cooks not only the outside of the falafel but the inside as well.
 If the oil is too hot, the crust will brown super quickly leaving the inside mushy.